 So, what can you do about it?
 It’s as simple as requesting that the incorrect listings for the auto body shop are marked as closed or removed from Google entirely.

-Myth 7: Your Google My Business listing is a citation.
+Myth 7: Your Google Business Profile listing is a citation.

 Learn How to Make Better use of Citations from V Digital Services